Thousands of funeral directors are preparing to attend the 2016 NFDA International Convention & Expo, making the event a great networking opportunity.

 Instead of going out of your way or out of someone else’s way to network, take advantage of the conference itself.
 Networking during one of the parties, sessions, or other events makes better use of your time than trying to coordinate something outside of the conference.

 If you manage to make a connection with someone during the conference but want to chat more about ideas you have or just in general, that’s when it’s a good time to meet outside of the conference schedule.
-Check out this blog for ideas on where you can grab something to eat or drink in Philadelphia.

 We’d love to network with you!
 Frazer Consultants is a proud Gold Sponsor and exhibitor at the NFDA’s 2016 International Convention & Expo.
 We’ll be showing off some of our most exciting new features for funeral directors, including Tribute Pay’s new crowdfunding and online payment capabilities.